-"We've had the problem here since The Year One."
-Iori says, referring to the year he took over as airport manager 20 years ago.
+"We've had the problem here since The Year One," Iori says, referring to the year he took over as airport manager 20 years ago, " - and long before that," he adds, noting that the airport was built in the '20s.

 "A guy who pays \$150 a month to park his plane doesn't want to see bird mess on it.
 Acidic droppings fade the paint," he says.
-"And birds carry disease, germs, mites and lice," Iori adds.
+It looks bad and smells worse.
+"And birds carry disease, germs, mites and lice," Iori itemizes.

 Besides being unsightly, droppings can pose a major health hazard.
-Bird droppings often harbor fungi that can cause serious-even fatal-lung diseases (namely, histoplasmosis and cryptococcosis) when the spores are transmitted to humans who may breathe in the harmful fecal dust.
+Bird droppings often harbor fungi that can cause serious -- even fatal -- lung diseases (namely, histoplasmosis and cryptococcosis) when the spores are transmitted to humans who may breathe in the harmful fecal dust.

-lori ultimately outwitted the birds with a product called Bird-Proof Gel...but not before he tried the full arsenal of other deterrents.
+Iori ultimately outwitted the birds with a product called Bird-Proof... but not before he tried the full arsenal of other deterrents.